wp-plugins/monthchunks/readme.txt

 The monthchunks function takes two optional parameters and the first is `year_order`, which accepts two string values: `"descending"` or `"ascending"`.

-= How do I make the months display using the first letters of the month's name (J, F, M...) instead of numbers (the default)? =
+= Can I make months display in a format other than the default month number (1, 2, 3...)?

-The monthchunks function takes two optional parameters and the second is `month_format`, which accepts two string values: `"numeric"` or `"alpha"`.
+The monthchunks function takes two optional parameters and the second is `month_format`, which accepts three string values: `"numeric"`, `"alpha"`, or `"abbreviation"`.
+The "alpha" format displays the first letter of the month (e.g. J, F, M...) which may not make sense in all languages.
+The "abbreviation" format displays the language-specific abbreviation for the month, e.g. (Jan, Feb, Mar...).

 == Screenshots ==

-1. This is how Monthchunks looks on the Twenty Eleven theme.
-Four years of archives (up to 48 links) take up only 200 vertical pixels of precious sidebar real estate.
-If you're on a monthly archive page, that month's number is bold, but not a link.
-If you hover over any month, you'll see the full localized month name and year as a *tooltip*.
+1. This is how Monthchunks looks with the Twenty Eleven theme.
+You can see here that 4 years of archives (eventually 48 links) take up less than 200 vertical pixels of precious sidebar real estate.
+Note that if you're browsing a monthly archive page, that month's number is emboldened, but not linked.
+If you hover over the link for any month, you'll see the localized month name and year as a *tooltip*.

 == Changelog ==
+= 2.4 =
+* Added the new "abbreviation" mode for month display (thanks Xavi Ivars)

 = 2.3 =
 * Use WordPress' Date and Time Locale object to localize month names in tooltip
 * Change default year_order sort to descending (more closely matches wp_get_archives)